hyperledger/toc/governing-documents/security.md

 ## (GitHub) Security Advisories

-Hyperledger Foundation projects use [GitHub security advisories and the GitHub security process](https://docs.github.com/en/code-security/security-advisories) for handling security vulnerabilities.
+LF Decentralized Trust projects use [GitHub security advisories and the GitHub security process](https://docs.github.com/en/code-security/security-advisories) for handling security vulnerabilities.
 In particular, this best practice is strongly recommended for projects that do not have a large number of security experts as the